-How sturdy is your divorce support system?
+How sturdy is your divorce support network?

 Who do you talk to regarding your divorce challenges?
 Your family loves you and means well but each member has their own thoughts and opinions about what you are or should be doing.
 If they are positive and supportive, then you are in good shape.
 However, if the people you turn to for love and support bring you more angst, you need to ask yourself, “how well is this serving me?”

 Think about the people you want in your life.
 Who makes you feel better, who focuses on the positive, healthier perspectives when you talk?
 Who seems to focus on the negative and leaves you feeling worse than when you picked up the phone.
 If you are left defending yourself or worse yet, your soon-to-be ex, perhaps the person you are speaking to is not serving your needs.
 You may love your friends and family, but if they are not helping to move you in a positive direction, take them off of your call list for when you need support or a healthy sounding board.

 So how can you know the difference between a sturdy and rickety support structure?

 If the conversation is more about your spouse and the details of the ‘story’, rather than about how the situation is affecting you, that’s a red flag.
 If it’s about blaming or criticizing your partner instead of about how you are coping, then you are not getting the support network you need.
 No matter what is going on, you are best served by those who will help you focus on YOU.
 The focus should always be on how can you do things differently to take care of yourself.
 A good question is what is your part in the problem and how can you work to change yourself…not for the spouse, but for your own growth.
 How can you shift your thinking to feel better, be better, get stronger and move forward?